 Emilie was a notorious Night Owl who spent many evenings solving crossword puzzles, drawing rabbits and carrots in the margins of her newspaper and waiting up for her kids.
 She would hold these late night vigils at the kitchen table with a cup of hot cocoa in hand.

 Emilie is survived by her children, Albin (Penny) Campbell, Paulette Campbell, Marla (Kurt) Richards, Lisa (John) Wethern, Scott (Alice) Campbell, Jessica (Joel) Streightiff and Mary (Edward) Hoffman; 16 grandchildren and four (4) great grandchildren.

 Visitation will be held from 10:30 a.m. to 11:00 a.m., Saturday, July 13, 2019 at St. Rita Catholic Church, N1059 E. 1st Avenue, Trenary, MI 49891.
 Mass of Christian Burial will be celebrated at 11:00 a.m., Saturday, with Father Joseph Vandannoor officiating.
 Interment will be in Mathias Township Cemetery in Trenary, MI.

 In lieu of flowers, the family requests memorials please be directed to St. Rita Parish in Trenary, MI.

-To send flowers to Emilie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Emilie J. Campbell, please visit our floral store.